ThinManager/airgapped_auto_renew_fta/README.md

 been updated since your initial activation, you will need to update the FTA license (i.e.:  if you upgraded ThinManager from one major version to another
 (from v12 to v13), or if you have renewed your subscription, you will need to update the license that is installed).

-Updating an existing FTA license is a 2-step process.
+Updating an existing FTA license on an air-gapped machine is a 2-step process.
 First, you must return the license hosted on your machine to the Rockwell Activation servers.
 This process is referred to as a REHOST.
 Second, you must get the updated license (with the latest entitlement details) from the Rockwell Activation servers and re-apply it to your machine.
-Performing this process manually in an air-gapped deployment requires some additional steps in order to move the necessary files from the air-gapped machine to your
-Internet connected machine, and then back again.
+Performing this process manually in an air-gapped deployment requires some additional steps in order to move the necessary files from the air-gapped machine to your Internet connected machine, and then back again.
 While not terribly difficult, the process can be time-consuming, especially if you are updating a number of FTA licenses in your Enterprise.

 The provided PowerShell script is an example of how to automate this process.
 It is intended to be run from an Internet-connected machine that also has connectivity